Leaked 'Pandora' records show how the powerful shield assets

 The billionaires called out in the report include Turkish construction mogul Erman Ilicak and Robert T. Brockman, the former CEO of software maker Reynolds & Reynolds.

-Many of the accounts were designed to evade taxes and conceal assets for other shady reasons, according to the report.
+Many of the accounts were designed to evade taxes and conceal assets for other reasons, according to the report.
+Some of those targeted strongly denied the claims on Monday.

 “The new data leak must be a wake-up call,” said Sven Giegold, a Green party lawmaker in the European Parliament.
 “Global tax evasion fuels global inequality.
 We need to expand and sharpen the countermeasures now.”